firolightfog/Yolow/README.md

 -----

 ### TrigPrec1
 It's a simple trigger precision ruiner.
 Probability can be set by a knob or CV input.
-Probability allows to skip triggers from the input sequence (see IN socket) and/or add a few trigger from the clock (see CLK socket on the top).
+Probability allows to skip triggers from the input sequence (see IN socket) and/or to add a few triggers from the clock (see CLK socket on the top).

 ### TrigPrec2
 It's a dual trigger precision ruiner.
-Each knob define the probability to skip triggers from the input sequence (see socket under the knob) and/or add a few trigger from the clock (see CLK on the top).
+Each knob define the probability to skip triggers from the input sequence (see socket under the knob) and/or to add a few triggers from the clock (see CLK on the top).
 The module follows the concept discussed [here](https://github.com/clone45/voxglitch/issues/74).

 ### TrigPrec6
-It's the bigger brother of TrigPrec6 with six inputs and outputs.
-Each knob define the probability to skip triggers from the input sequence (see socket left from the knob) and/or add a few trigger from the clock (see CLK on the top).
+It's the bigger brother of TrigPrec2 with six inputs and outputs.
+Each knob defines the probability to skip triggers from the input sequence (see socket left from the knob) and/or to add a few triggers from the clock (see CLK on the top).

 -----